if-else-return-null/node-websocket-base/README.md

 # node-websocket-base

-WebSocket server template for nodejs and electron apps
+WebSocket server template for nodejs , electron and web apps